Stellar Collisions in Galactic Nuclei: Impact on Destructive Events Near a Supermassive Black Hole: The Monte Carlo Simulation

-We comment that in principle a new star can itself have a non-zero probability for collision.
+We comment that in principle a new star can itself have a nonzero probability for collision.
 This is a very rare possibility, but in order to account for it we examine a secondary step, in which we calculate $p_{col*k}$ for the replacement stars, and check for the probability of them colliding with other relevant stars.
-This is done for a shorter time $\Delta t^\prime<\Delta t$, drawn exponentially from $0<\Delta t^\prime/\Delta t<1$ (since we do not compute the actual time at which the collision took place).
+This is done for a shorter time $\Delta t^\prime<\Delta t$, drawn exponentially from $0<\Delta t^\prime/\Delta t<1$ (since we do not compute the actual time at which the first collision took place).
 We find that this precaution is basically meaningless when stars from disrupted binaries are ignored, while when they are included (Section \ref{sec:Resultswithbinaries}) it does generate a small correction to the results.

 It is noteworthy that an initial setup according to the BW profile does create relatively large collision probabilities.
 For such a profile several collisions occur during a time of order $P(R_h)$.
-Obviously, this is an artifact of the steep density of the BW profile, which does not account for collisions.
-To remedy this conflict, we processes the initial stellar distribution set up (section \ref{subsec:setup}) with the collision algorithm described above once for a time step $\Delta t_0$ prior to actually starting a time-dependent evolution.
+Obviously, this is an artifact of the steep density gradient of the BW profile, which does not account for collisions.
+To remedy this conflict, we processes the initial stellar distribution setup (Section \ref{subsec:setup}) with the collision algorithm described above once for time step $\Delta t_0$ prior to actually starting a time-dependent evolution.
 We set $\Delta t_0=(R^3_h/G\MBH)^{1/2}$ and remove and replace stars that are determined to have collided (typically of order 10, depending on the choice of $f_R$).
-These collisions are not included of the total count of the collisions which occur during the simulation.
+These collisions are not included in the total count of collisions which occur during the simulation.

-\section{Results part I: Destructive rates without stars from disrupted binaries}
+\section{Results Part I: Destructive rates without stars from disrupted binaries}

-We begin by examining the impact of stellar collisions on the rates of destructive events and the cusp structure when stars from disrupted binaries are not accounted for.
-The significance of adding such stars is presented below in Section \ref{sec:Resultswithbinaries}.
+We begin by examining the impact of stellar collisions on the rates of destructive events and the cusp structure when stars from disrupted binaries are not considered.
+The significance of adding such stars is discussed below in Section \ref{sec:Resultswithbinaries}.